PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/git.rst

 Navigating through the history
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now that you populated your history’s repository, you may want to go back and check previous states of your repository.
-The current state on your computer (not necessarily the last one) is called ``HEAD``.
+The current state on your computer (not necessarily the last one) is called ``HEAD``, see :numref:`git-fig-current`.

+.. _git-fig-current:

 .. figure:: ../_static/svg/git/HEAD_1.drawio.svg